Review 714: Ex Machina

 After winning a competition to spend a week at the mountain estate of his company's brilliant CEO Nathan Bateman (Oscar Isaac), programmer Caleb Smith (Domhall Gleeson) arrives to discover he has been chosen to take part in a study of artificial intelligence.
 Sworn to secrecy and cut from the outside world, Caleb meets his subject, a beguiling and seductive android named Ava (Alicia Vikander) - and is plunged into an A.I. experiment beyond his wildest dreams.

 The future presented in Ex Machina is 10 minutes from now.
 If a big company like Apple of Google invented Ava, we would all be surprised but we wouldn't be that surprised.
+Alex Garland smartly and wisely breaks up the movie into little vignettes.

 Not unlike Spike Jonze's Her from a couple of years ago, Ex Machina revolves around a relationship between a man and an A.I.
 Her works as a lighthearted rom com whereas Ex Machina is more of a tense thriller.
 The core of Ex Machina is how these four people interect with each other and challenge each other and what the answers to Celeb's tests with Ava are.
 Garland smartly uses these three characters to explore very contemporary fundemental human and psychological issues like techology.